-As Treasurer, Stolman has streamlined operations, reduced the budget, and cut expenditures.
-He has increased transparency in his office and on the public’s tax bills.
-He has improved services and begun modernizing the Treasurer’s office.
-And he has invested the county’s money wisely, netting millions of dollars for taxpayers.
+As Treasurer, Stolman streamlined operations, reduced the budget, cut expenditures, and increased transparency in his office and on the public’s tax bills.
+He improved services and began modernizing the Treasurer’s office.
+Stolman invested the county’s money wisely, netting millions of dollars for taxpayers.

 Prior to serving as Treasurer, Stolman was a fiscally-responsible voice on the Lake County Board from 1992-2014, including serving as Board Chairman from 2010-2012.
 There he made economic development his primary focus, working to provide support to Lake County businesses and create jobs for residents.
 He worked to improve services while cutting spending, helping give taxpayers much-needed relief.